A good shotgun is a powerful defense tool in the right hands. Here are our picks for the best home defense shotguns.

 It has such an excellent reputation for reliability and durability that it is used by a number of military and police forces all over the world, including the U.S. Marine Corps, where it is known as the M1014.
 With a retail price of around $2,000, the Benelli M4 doesn’t come cheap, but it is one of the best home defense shotguns money can buy.

 No list of the best home defense shotguns would be complete without a Remington 870.
 The pump-action 870 is the best selling shotgun of all-time for good reason: it works.
-Though Remington makes several synthetic “tactical” versions of the venerable 870, there is no rule stating that a good home defense shotgun can’t have a wood stock.
+That’s why it is such a popular shotgun for hunters, for police, and for people who want a reliable shotgun to defend themselves from both 2 and 4-legged predators.

-Sometimes simpler is better and with an 18.5″ barrel sporting a fixed cylinder choke and a 7 (6+1) magazine capacity, the 870 Harwdood Home Defense has all the basic characteristics you need in a home defense shotgun.
-Another cool feature is that it will safely and reliably shoot 2 3/4″ or 3″ 12 gauge shotgun shells and you can even switch out the barrel with a standard 870 replacement barrel if you want to use it for hunting.
-It is already a very reasonably priced shotgun, but the incredible versatility of the Remington 870 makes it a good all-around choice for a person who wants to do as much as possible with a single firearm.
+Sometimes simpler is better and with an 18.5″ barrel sporting a fixed cylinder choke and up to a 7 (6+1) magazine capacity, the 870 Express Tactical has all the basic characteristics you need in a home defense shotgun.
+Another cool feature is that it will safely and reliably shoot 2 3/4″ or 3″ 12 gauge shotgun shells and you can get a version with ghost ring sights for more precise shooting with slugs.

-Though the Remington 870 is the best selling shotgun of all-time, the Mossberg 500 series is a close second and is also an excellent shotgun.
+Though the Remington 870 is the best selling shotgun of all-time, the Mossberg 500 series is a close second and is also an excellent shotgun (the Robertson family likes Mossberg shotguns for a good reason).
 The Mossberg 590A1 Tactical is currently in use by the U.S. Army because of its rugged durability and reliability.
 The base model has an 18.5″ barrel with a fixed cylinder choke, a 7 shell (6+1) magazine capacity, and a synthetic stock that can store an additional 4 shotgun shells.

 However, Mossberg also makes variants of the 590A1 Tactical with a 20″ barrel that increases the magazine capacity to 9 shells (8+1) along with the option to add a Picatinny rail, an adjustable stock, and a ghost ring sight.
 All in all, the Mossberg 590A1 is one of the best home defense shotguns around.